dbpedia/table-extractor/README.md

 ####**Verbose**
 * 1 - Output file will contain new data to map and old mapping rules contained in the table extractor's dictionary.
-* 2 - Output file will contain only new data to map, it won't show the mapping rules already saved.
-* 3 - Output file will contain new data to map (shown only one time) and the mapping rules saved in table extractor's dictionary
+* 2 - Output file will contain new data to map (shown only one time) and the mapping rules saved in table extractor's dictionary

 #####**Note:** -w -s -t are all mutual exclusive parameters